bschwand/bschwand.github.io/_posts/2021-06-09-staticman.md

 Anyway, it was quite a journey to get staticman working between RSA certificates, multiple accounts, extra git repositories, and layer after layer of configuration all over the place.
 Seems that anyone who creates a blog with Jekyll painfully gives birth to a gigantic blog post about it, so I am not going to repeat this.
 However, for your edification and to be able to refresh my failing memory, I will link to all the posts and web pages which helped me get this working.
 Although there is still one piece that is not working: the github webhook.
 Whenever the webhook is invoked by github when a PR is created, the staticman service croaks with an error.
 Too bad, I just disabled this in the end as everything else is working ok.
 I still get the email notifications so I really do not care about the webhook.

-In the end, I got everything I wanted working: comments on my blog posts, akismet for anti-spam
+In the end, I got everything I wanted working: comments on my blog posts, akismet for anti-spam, and google analytics (to know if anyone is reading...)

 As reference: